 Measurable Goal: Compile a list of all education and outreach programs conducted throughout the year.
-(All)

-The City works with a wide variety of groups to create a holistic stormwater education program that educates about the benefits of improved stormwater quality and provides specific techniques to improve stormwater quality while raising overall awareness of stormwater quality issues.
+City: The City works with a wide variety of groups to create a holistic stormwater education program that educates about the benefits of improved stormwater quality and provides specific techniques to improve stormwater quality while raising overall awareness of stormwater quality issues.

-The County's education and outreach program focuses on the impacts of stormwater discharges on waterbodies and steps that can be taken to reduce pollutants in stormwater runoff by distributing a variety of Boone County/City of Columbia/MU Revised December 2021 Joint Stormwater Management Plan educational materials and conducting outreach activities.
+County: The County's education and outreach program focuses on the impacts of stormwater discharges on waterbodies and steps that can be taken to reduce pollutants in stormwater runoff by distributing a variety of educational materials and conducting outreach activities.
 The County compiles event information, documenting content and participation.

-Each semester, MU conducts courses as part of its curriculum in a number of disciplines that concentrate on, or touch upon, issues of water quality and/or environmental management practices.
+MU: Each semester, MU conducts courses as part of its curriculum in a number of disciplines that concentrate on, or touch upon, issues of water quality and/or environmental management practices.